The Reformed Churches in the Netherlands

 This church movement was called the “Vrijmaking,” that is, the Liberation of the church from unbiblical synodical demands, and thus the churches got the nickname “Gereformeerde Kerken (Vrijgemaakt),” or Reformed Churches (Liberated).

-The RCN (L) support true, Biblical ecumenism, and therefore we have and are seeking more contact in The Netherlands with Biblical church federations which have their historical roots in the 16th century Calvinist Reformation and in the Secessions of the 19th century.
-These are currently the Christian Reformed churches (the “Christelijke Gereformeerde Kerken”), with some 74,000 members, and the Netherlands Reformed churches (the “Nederlands Gereformeerde Kerken”), with about 33,000 members.
-Both of these church federations have the same confessional standards as we do.
+The RCN support true, Biblical ecumenism, and therefore we have and are seeking more contact in The Netherlands with Biblical church federations which have their historical roots in the 16th century Calvinist Reformation and in the Secessions of the 19th century.
+This is currently the Christian Reformed churches (the “Christelijke Gereformeerde Kerken”), with some 74,000 members.

 3. Basis